 It’s an interesting trait of Giants to humanize and personalize everything they cannot explain, even the things they can, which is pitifully little when it comes to us microbes!
 They take everything good as a blessing bestowed upon them personally as rewards for being so gosh-darned good and bad things as a curse of some deserved punishment or plague upon the innocent.
 They cannot seem to help themselves, creating stories of monsters and creatures that prey upon them with malice and cruelty, when in reality, the truth is far more clinical and pragmatic - everything from one-celled organisms to complex multi-system organisms are merely consuming, reproducing, and dying according to their molecular makeup and environment.
 But the Giants are very self-centric, it's all about them and there must be some sort of motive and reason for the terrible things that happen - because after all, that reason can be used to rationalize why that terrible thing could never happen to them!
 What could be more horrible than being eaten alive?!?

 Illustration by Noémie Matthey, twitter @NoemieMatthey

-You’ve seen the grisly headlines that make you think twice about taking a dip at your local beach: Elderly San Marcos man dies from flesh-eating bacteria after Texas Gulf Coast Fishing trip or Five Connecticut residents infected with flesh-eating bacteria in Long Island Sound.
-Pretty much all you have to say is flesh-eating and everyone’s skin starts to crawl, surely something evil is at work here!
-Or is there just a poor misunderstood bacteria doing it’s thing to thrive and survive with no other intent whatsoever.
+Grisly headlines make the Giants think twice about taking a dip at the local beach: Elderly San Marcos man dies from flesh-eating bacteria after Texas Gulf Coast Fishing trip or Five Connecticut residents infected with flesh-eating bacteria in Long Island Sound.
+Pretty much all you have to say is flesh-eating bacteria and the Giant’s skin starts to crawl!
+They think, surely something evil is at work here.
+Or are there just poor misunderstood microbes doing their thing to thrive and survive with no other intent whatsoever.
 (See, personalization can be done both ways).

 If left untreated, the infection can kill so much tissue that it leads to treatments becoming ineffective, resulting in the necessity to surgically remove dead tissue to stop the spread of infection.